 Miami working to plant one million trees by 2020

-With 838,000 trees to go by 2020, they could use everyone's assistance.
-So what can Miami's average Joe or Jane do to help the project?
-You can report any trees you plant and you can also volunteer with a local nonprofit that help with tree plantings.
+With 838,000 trees to go by 2020, they can use your assistance.
+To help this project, you can report any trees you plant and you can also volunteer with a local nonprofit that help with tree plantings.

 Neat Streets Miami Manager